Mayor of Rome

 The mayor of Rome (sindaco di Roma) is an elected politician who, along with the Rome City Council (Assemblea Capitolina) of 48 members, is accountable for the strategic government of Rome.
 As Rome is a comune speciale since 2009, the office is different from the offices of the other Italian cities.
 The title is the equivalent of Lord Mayor in the meaning of an actual executive leader.

 Overview

-Current seat of the Mayor, Palazzo Senatorio on Capitoline Hill.
+The seat of the mayor, Palazzo Senatorio on Capitoline Hill.

-According to the City of Rome Statutes, the Mayor of Rome is a member of the Rome City Council (Assemblea Capitolina) ex-oficio as its overall head.

-The Mayor is elected by the population of Rome.
+According to the City of Rome Statutes, the mayor of Rome is a member of the Rome City Council (Assemblea Capitolina) ex-oficio as its overall head.
+The mayor is elected by the population of Rome.
 Citizens elect also the members of the City Council, which also controls the mayor's policy guidelines and is able to enforce the mayor's resignation by a motion of no confidence.
 The mayor is entitled to appoint and release the members of his cabinet, which are twelve (Assessori delle Giunta Capitolina) according to the Italian Constitution.
 The seat of the City Council is the city hall Palazzo Senatorio on the Capitoline Hill.